abdulsamad/frontend-fun/README.md

 Online code editor for HTML, CSS, and JavaScript with live reload

 ### :sparkles: Features
-- Preview HTML, CSS, and JavaScript live and use it for practice or mockups.
+- Preview HTML, CSS, and JavaScript with live reload and use it for practice or quick mockups
 - Backup data and Restore from anywhere with UID
+- Word Wrap on Code Editor

 ### Installation
 Clone the repository